msavin/SteveJobs/README.md

 });
 ```

-Then, schedule the job to run with the `singular` flag, only if an instance of it does not exist.
+Then, you need to "kickstart" the queue by creating the first job to run.
+By using the singular flag, you can ensure that Meteor will only create the job if there is no pending or failed instance of it.

 ```javascript
 Meteor.startup(function () {